 Addiction is a brain disorder, and although perhaps a few bad decisions led to heroin use, addiction itself is not a decision.
 Medical treatment is necessary to get over addiction, so do not be misled by thinking that if you pass through the detox process you will no longer be addicted to heroin.
 Many people choose inpatient or outpatient treatment after the initial detox phase is complete.

 Inpatient care is a good option for those who have fallen victim to heroin addiction.
 One of the benefits of inpatient treatment is that this illegal drug will not be available or offered at any level during recovery.
-Rather, medical help can be provided, in a safe location, which will help the addicted person move through the withdrawal process of detoxification.
+Rather, medical help can be provided, in an appropriate location, which will help the addicted person move through the withdrawal process of detoxification.

 Outpatient care involves getting treatment for addiction through a series of appointments without actually staying overnight.
 Outpatient care means that you will have more personal responsibility to follow the instructions of your care program.
 It can be a wonderful follow-up program after inpatient treatment and before returning to normal working life.
 Many people choose to live in a supportive sober-living home while attending outpatient treatment.